kernelci/kernelci-core/.github/ISSUE_TEMPLATE/new-kernel-branch.md

 Please provide the information described below in order to add a new branch to kernelci.org:

+- **Which Git branch do you want to add?**

+⇨ Git repo URL:

+⇨ Git branch name:

 - **How much build coverage do you need for your branch?**

 Generally speaking, a good rule is to build fewer variants for branches that